-- Firstly, the serious sense of accomplishment – it isn’t an easy climb, and you’ll definitely feel like you’ve earned that feeling of euphoria when you get to the top.
+- Firstly, the serious sense of accomplishment – it isn’t an easy climb, and you’ll definitely achieve that well earned feeling of euphoria when you get to the top.

 - Secondly, the views are incredible – you get to experience massively diverse and beautiful scenery, including forests and deserts.

 Check out details of our next trip HERE.

 Island Peak is nearly 300m higher than Kili, and it’s a very different experience.

 This has become very popular over the last few years.
 It is certainly on the Bucket List for many people wanting to tick one of their first 6000m+ trekking peaks.

 Despite this, it’s not as technical as you might expect.
 Consequently, it’s a good introduction to mountaineering in high-altitude.
 It is still classed at a trekking peak and only requires basic snow skills which we teach during the climb.

 The approach typically takes climbers through the Khumbu Valley giving you a taste of Himalayan villages and culture.
 On this climb you will also get the views the big ones – Everest, Lhotse and Makalu.

 Check out details of our next trip to Island Peak HERE.